Skip to content

 In this guide, we’ll explain how to get a TBI VA rating—including how the VA rates TBIs, how to prove service connection, filing a TBI VA claim, TBI Special Monthly Compensation, and more.

 TBIs can have a huge impact on a veteran’s ability to lead a normal life, impacting physical and mental function.
-Pursuing a TBI VA rating can help you get the care needed to improve your quality of life.
+Pursuing a VA rating for TBI can help you get the care needed to improve your quality of life.

 If you’re dealing with a TBI, you may be wondering what your next steps should be.
-Read on to learn more about TBIs and how to get a TBI VA rating.
+Read on to learn more about TBIs and how to get the highest possible VA rating for TBI based on your symptoms.

 What is a Traumatic Brain Injury (TBI)?